doselect/bender/git.md

 ## Tags

-* Whenever you merge `master` to `stable`, tag it with current version
+* After you merge `master` with `stable`, tag it with current version and changelog

+> We use semantic versioning - [SemVer](http://semver.org/)

 ```
-git tag -a vX.X.X -m "Tag message"
+git tag -a vX.X.X -m "Changelog"
 git push origin --tags
 ```